AMNatty/plutoengine/NEXT_RELEASE_DRAFT.md

     * Rethink the class loader system.
 * `[PlutoLib]` Redo the resource system
 * `[PlutoLib]` Create a new Color API and port renderer code to it
+    * `[PlutoGUI]` FontRenderer code will not receive these changes as it is awaiting a rewrite anyway

 ## Features targeted for 20.2.0.0-alpha.4
 * The stage subsystem